kevinahr/SNort_script_2024/README.md

 Adjust thresholds and specific detection criteria in SnortRules.py and rule-gen.py as needed.
 Modify generated Snort rules (generate_snort_rules() function in SnortRules.py) to fit your network security requirements.
-Example
-After running SnortRules.py, generated Snort rules will be printed based on the analysis of the provided pcap file.